 Personal Protective Equipment (PPE) and Uniforms

-Our members are provided the latest technology turnout gear free of charge.
+Our members are provided the latest in turnout gear free of charge.
 The cost of each set of gear is covered through a partnership between Station 26 and the county.
 All active firefighters are provided fire resistant coats, pants, boots, gloves, and a helmet.
 For a minimal fee, our members may purchase a fire station navy logo tee shirt through our department’s in-house store.